 Sakti Burman (b.
 1935)

-A painter and printmaker, Sakti Burman is known for making paintings that employ iconography from Indian and European art.
-The subjects of his work are frequently based on mythology with elements from Burman’s own life, and are preoccupied with world-building and narrative.
+A painter and printmaker, Sakti Burman is known for his Surrealist work that employs iconography from Indian and European art.
+The subjects of his paintings are derived from mythology and Burman’s own life, reflecting the artist’s interest in world-building and storytelling.
 Burman’s work incorporates not only characters and events from diverse sources, but also the ethos and value systems of various mythologies.

 Burman was born in Calcutta (now Kolkata).
 His mother passed away when he was a few years old.
 The family moved to Dibrugarh, Assam in 1943, where his father operated a textile business.
 Burman showed an inclination towards art from a young age, and made portraits of Jawaharlal Nehru and Mahatma Gandhi, likely based on printed photographs that were circulated at the time.